 All prayer experiences and sharing must remain confidential per chapter 5, unless the person who has shared states otherwise.
-Whenever a person who has not participated in a first learning session attends the group meeting, confidentiality should be reviewed.
+Whenever a person who has not participated in a first introductory prayer session attends the group meeting, confidentiality should be reviewed.